appjs/appjs/README.md

 * __Mac OS X__: Currently 32bit node only, `$ node -e "console.log(process.arch)"` -> __ia32__
 * __Linux__: `sudo apt-get install libgtk2.0-dev`
 * __Windows__: Windows SDK, DirectX SDK, and Visual C++ 2010

-## Coming Soon
-The follow are things we're currently working on solutions for and are high on the priority list to fix/address.

-* distribution tools to help package up your apps for deployment
-* expanded platform APIs to cover the standard use-cases for desktop apps

 ## License